Kittyhacker101-Software/KatWeb/README.md

 - dynamicServing - Serve content differently by domain.
 If a folder for that domain is not present, it defaults to /html/
 - cacheStruct - Caches Dynamic Serving folder structure, enabling this will require you to restart the server for Dynamic Serving folders to be added/removed.
 - silent - Don't log anything.
 Also disables most error checking, so be careful!
+- hcache - Simple HTTP Cache.
+Directions below
+  * enabled - If Simple HTTP Cache should be enabled.
+  * updates - How often the HTTP Cache should update it's files in seconds.
 - name - The server name sent in the "Server" HTTP Header.

 Changing conf options requires a server restart to take effect.